 Under no circumstances should oil or grease be used to lubricate any valves or connections which may come in contact with oxygen under pressure.

-Gas cylinders shall be stored in areas specially defined for the purpose, i.e. outdoors, away from all sources of heat and away from gangways and other traffic hazards.
-Oily rags, waste and other refuse should not be allowed to accumulate on or near stored gas cylinders.
-Gas cylinders should be protected against extremes of weather and direct radiation from sun or hot equipment.
+Gas cylinders shall be stored in areas specially defined for the purpose, i.e. outdoors, away from all sources of heat, and away from gangways and other traffic hazards.
+Oily rags, waste, and other refuse should not be allowed to accumulate on or near stored gas cylinders.
+Gas cylinders should be protected against extremes of weather and direct radiation from the sun or hot equipment.

-Fuel gas cylinders shall be placed with valve end up, and secured from falling whenever they are in use or stored.
-A cradle or similar platform closed on all sides should be used when gas cylinders are transported by crane.
+Fuel gas cylinders shall be placed with valve end up and secured from falling whenever they are in use or stored.
+A cradle or similar platform closed on all sides should be used when gas cylinders are transported by a crane.